SazumiVicky/MeowTele/README.md

 - First, install Node.js if you haven't already.
 You can install it from the following [link](https://nodejs.org/en).
 - I also recommend installing [ImageMagick](https://imagemagick.org/script/download.php) as this script will continue to be developed.
 - Also install [FFmpeg](https://ffmpeg.org/) for future use.
-- And finally, install the [GIT](https://git-scm.com/downloads) requirements.
+- And finally, install the [GIT](https://git-scm.com/downloads) requirements

 ##